 - It is helpful if you can take your animal to go to the toilet before it is brought in. - We ask for animals to arrive as soon after 9am as possible.
 This enables them to be assessed, weighed and given their pre-medication.
-The pre-med is an important part of the anaesthetic and increases the safety of www.ryedalevets.co.uk Independant, Kind and Honest Veterinary Care in the Heart of Ryedale the procedure.
+The pre-med is an important part of the anaesthetic and increases the safety of the procedure.
 It does however require plenty of time to work.
-Animals usually receive two painkillers - the administration of these before surgery greatly enhances their effect.
+Animals usually receive two painkillers the administration of these before surgery greatly enhances their effect.